evilmartians/terraforming-rails/examples/lefthook+crystalball/README.md

  1. Rollbacks migrations that are present only on some feature branch on checkout from that branch to another.

- 1. Runs only relevant part of your test suite (using [crystalball] gem) on `git push`, aborts push as soon as the first spec is failed.
+ 1. Runs only relevant part of your test suite (via [crystalball] gem) on `git push`, aborts push when the first spec is failed.

  1. Updates crystalball code execution maps once a week.